+Sculpture as a tool for my paintings.
 My paintings have a focus on the dimensionality of the structures.
 After seeing Cassell’s sculptures, I see the potential of using sculpture as a tool to create 3D structures that tie woodland canopies and cathedral interiors together.
-These 3D structures can then be what I base my painting structures on.
-This has the potential to make my paintings far more informed, refined and dimensional than before.
-But it will be a challenge since I don’t have much experience with working in 3D.
+These 3D structures can then be what I base my painting […]Read more "Thinking about & researching sculpture in my work"

 I saw Cassell’s solo exhibition at Manchester Art Gallery over the easter break, called ‘Eclectica–global inspirations’.
 Inspired by geometry, architecture, natural forms and foreign travel, she creates deeply carved forms in unglazed ceramic, bronze, stone, wood and cast glass. http://manchesterartgallery.org/exhibitions-and-events/exhibition/halima-cassell-eclectica-global-inspirations/ One piece particularly caught my attention, this was Noir Rythm 2018: http://www.halimacassell.com/piece/58c154ae51d21/Noir-Rhythm The bowl shaped […]Read more "Artist: Halima Cassell"